 You might remember, back in the 50's when life was simple,

-with that old radio.
+on the back porch with that old wooden upright radio.

 Back when even AM broadcast band DXing was great fun.